DestinE-Climate-DT/one_pass/docs/source/the_data_request.rst

 Statistics
 ---------------

-The one_pass package supports the following options for ``stat`` :
+The ``stat`` key defines which statistic you wish to compute on the streamed climate data.
+The one_pass package can only compute one statistic per request.
+The following options for ``stat`` are supported:

 .. code-block:: JSON

-   "mean", "sum", "std", "var", "thresh_exceed", "min", "max", "iams", "percentile", "raw", "bias_correction"
+   "mean", "sum", "std", "var", "thresh_exceed", "min", "max", "iams", "percentile", "histogram", "raw", "bias_correction"

 We use the folling definitions in the mathematical descriptions of the algorithms below: